Antigua & Barbuda Citizenship by Investment Program

 - National Development Fund contribution.
-Applicants may choose to make a monetary contribution (donation) of USD 200,000 (for a family of up to four persons) to the National Development Fund.
-For a family of 5 persons or above the required contribution amount is USD 250,000.
+Applicants may choose to make a monetary contribution (donation) of USD 100,000 (for a family of up to four persons) to the National Development Fund.
 The primary applicant may include spouse, dependent children and dependent parents over 65 years of age within the application.
 Government and due diligence fees will be payable per each individual (see the fee schedule sections below).

 - Establish business in Antigua.
 An applicant may invest USD 1,500,000 to establish a business and qualify to apply for citizenship.
 Two or more applicants can make a joint business investment where the individual threshold must equal a minimum of USD 400,000 and the total investment must equal a minimum of USD 5,000,000.